CaNS-World/CaNS/src/INFO_INPUT.md

 `velf`, is the **target bulk velocity** in the direction in question (where `is_forced` is true).
 The three values correspond to three domain directions.

-`is_outflow`, if true, **prescribes an outflow condition** for the boundary-normal velocity, determined from the condition of zero divergence.
-The six boolean values denote the upper and lower boundaries of the domain, for each direction.

 ---